codeabovelab/haven-cli/README.rst

 dm-cli
 =========

-*A Dockmaster command line program in Python.*
+*A Haven command line program in Python.*

 License
 -------